Raptyyy/rapty_ac_vr_guide/README.md

 ## 6.1 CSP Setting Presets
 These presets are simply to be used as a base for your own preference.
 Test the presets out and adjust as needed.
 > [!NOTE]
 > Foveated rendering (VRS) is NOT enabled in any of these, set it yourself as needed.

+> [!WARNING]
+> Save your current settings as a preset !

 - High Performance - [Link here](https://acstuff.club/s/rFa) (This preset has a lot of modules disabled for a little extra performance)
 - Balanced - [Link here](https://acstuff.club/s/OG43)
 - High Quality - [Link here](https://acstuff.club/s/Lywh)